The GAO Green Book Virtual Training Event

 The Green Book sets the standards for an effective internal control system for federal agencies and is a crucial safeguard over public resources.
 State, local, and quasi-governmental entities,

 as well as not-for-profit organizations, may adopt the new Green

 Book standards as a framework for an internal control system.

-The virtual event provides an overview of the GAO Green Book and how to address compliance with it.
-You can signup for this virtual event at GAO Green Book Virtual 4 CPE Event
+This virtual event provides an overview of the GAO Green Book and how to address compliance with it.

 Our seminars are as entertaining as they are informative.
 Sit back and enjoy; be engaged and educated in a casual atmosphere of information exchange.
 We will not bore you!